jmuss07/Basic_CAD/README.md

 The base was fairly simple to complete.
-The onlhy challenging part was adding a pattern for the holes, but now that I have it figured out, it's actually pretty simple!
+The only challenging part was adding a pattern for the holes, but now that I have it figured out, it's actually pretty simple!

 ---